DataIntellectTech/TorQ/docs/dataaccess.md

 - Case 2 - The API's strong all round performance, this occurs whenever a kdb+ query doesn't use the semantics of a process
 - Case 3 - Demonstrates the performance boost of the API's optimiser, this occurs whenever a kdb+ query is not optimised

-# Other features and Further Integration

-This section describes the remaining features of the API as well as how the API can be leveraged to work with other AquaQ technologies.

 ## Debugging and Optimisation

 A key focus of the API is to improve accessibility whilst maintaining a strong performance.
 There are cases where the accessibilty impedes the usabilty or the query speed drops below what could be developed.
-In these situations one should ensure the user has a query with one of the table attributes, the query only pulls in the essential data and evaluates the output of `dataaccess.buildquery` to see whether the execute query is what is expected.
+In these situations one should ensure:

+1. The user has a filter against a table attributes
+2. The query only pulls in the essential data
+3. The output of `dataaccess.buildquery` is what is expected.

 ## Testing Library
 Each subfunction of getdata has thorough tests found in `${KDBTESTS}/dataaccess/`.
 To run the tests: